dlindebaum/pion-argon-xs-analysis/README.md

 ---
 ## Installation
-Folder should be cloned in `src/protoduneana/`.
+Folder should be cloned in the top level directory and `pi0-analyser` should be copied into `srcs/protoduneana/protoduneana/`.
 The CMakeLists file that exists in the same directory as the cloned repo should be modified to include this line:
 ```
-add_subdirectory(pi0-analysis)
+add_subdirectory(pi0-analyser)
 ```

 Then, then rebuild the full environment by running `mrb i -j 16` in the build directory.
 Ensure you are doiing this on either `dunebuild01.fnal.gov` or `dunebuild02.fnal.gov` or else you will be shouted at.